hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 install.packages("BiocManager")
 ```

-Then you can use the `install()` function from BiocManager to install a package by providing the name in quotations.
-We can use the double colon operator `::` to execute a function from a particular package in the following format: `package::function_name()`.
-Here we show that the same package `ggplot2` is available through Bioconductor:
+Now you can use the `install()` function from the `BiocManager` package to install a package by providing the name in quotations.

+Here we have the code to install `ggplot2`, through Bioconductor:

 ```r
 # DO NOT RUN THIS!

 BiocManager::install("ggplot2")
 ```

+> The code above may not be familiar to you, it is essentially using a new operator, a double colon `::` to execute a function from a particular package.
+This is the syntax: `package::function_name()`.

 ### Package installation from source